-The Food Standards Agency (FSA) recently gave UK CBD companies a deadline of 31 March 2021 to meet these new regulatory requirements.
+The Food Standards Agency (FSA) has released a list of UK CBD products linked to novel food applications.
+These applications were submitted before 31 March 2021 to meet new regulatory requirements.

-What does this mean for CBD companies?
-In this article we explain the novel food authorisation process, and what you need to do to comply.
+In this article we explain the novel food authorisation process, what this means for CBD companies and what you need to do to comply.

 What are novel foods?